 4. Write a Letter to Your Baby Who Died

 Make time to take time out of your schedule this month and just spend time connecting with your child that died by writing a letter.
 Tell her about your family situation now, how much you miss her, about her younger sibling(s) and how you plan on honoring her memory this month.
 It’s nice to set aside time in our busy lives to be with and connect to our baby who died.
 Writing a letter this month might be just the connection you’re seeking.

 5. Write a Letter to Your Subsequent Child About Your Baby Who Died

-If you haven’t had your baby yet and are still pregnant again after a loss and don’t feel like talking to your baby in the belly because you are too scared to connect (like I was), you could always write a letter to the baby your are currently pregnant with and tell him the story of his family.
-Share with him why this month is so important and why you need to create space for him as you prepare for his arrival as well as his brother or sister who passed away.
+If you haven’t had your baby yet and are still pregnant again after a loss and don’t feel like talking to your baby in the belly because you are too scared to connect (like I was), you could always write a letter to the baby you are currently pregnant with and tell them the story of their family.
+Share with them why this month is so important and why you need to create space for them as you prepare for their arrival as well as their brother or sister who passed away.
 They currently share the same space as their sibling once did, and I’m sure they will understand on an even deeper level than we might realize at this time.

 6. Write a Letter from this Baby to her Sibling who Passed Away

 This year I might ask Zoe to draw a picture for her sister Nora and tell her more about who she was as we draw.
 I think this would have also been nice to do when I was pregnant–to write a letter as the baby I was carrying to the one who passed.
 I often wonder what Zoe would have had to say to Nora if I were to do this?